-Please be advised, following recommendations from Public Health and in an effort to contain the spread of COVID-19, we are suspending face-to-face contacts until further notice.
+Please be advised, following recommendations from Public Health and in an effort to contain the spread of COVID-19, we are allowing face-to-face contacts on a limited basis until further notice.
 Support is still available by telephone and email.
 Please contact your worker for assistance.

-The Mental Health Court Support Program is available to assist individuals with a mental health issue who come into contact with the criminal justice system.
+The Mental Health Court Support (Case Management & Diversion) Program is available to assist individuals with a mental health issue who come into contact with the criminal justice system.

 Mental Health Diversion

 To be considered for Mental Health Diversion, individuals must:

 - Have a mental health issue/diagnosis, a developmental delay, addictions/concurrent disorder, or an acquired brain injury

 - Have been charged with a criminal offence

 - Agree to participate and demonstrate a commitment to comply with a Diversion Treatment Plan, which has been approved by the Crown Attorney